-- Visiting a sexual health clinic - Consent
+- Visiting a sexual health clinic

+- Consent

 - Sexual violence and harassment

+- Gender Identity

 - Pornography and pleasure

 - Sexuality

 - Relationships

 - Masculinity (boys only)

 - Female health (girls only)

-Sexual Health Day follow up
+Sexual Health Day Follow Up

-An opportunity for the students to discuss the topics that they addressed in the Sexual Health day having had some time to process this and think about the key issues.
+An opportunity for students to discuss the topics that they addressed in the Sexual Health Day having had some time to process this and think about the key issues.

-Prompting the students to consider consent, particularly in the context of our boarding school.
+Prompting the students to consider consent, particularly in the context of our boarding environment.